 U.S. exports to Australia include machinery, vehicles, optic and medical instruments, aircraft, and agricultural products.
 U.S. imports from Australia include precious stones/metals, agricultural products, and optic and medical instruments.
 The United States is by far the largest foreign investor in Australia, accounting for over a quarter of its foreign investment.
 The 2005 Australia-U.S. Free Trade Agreement has nearly doubled our goods trade and increased our services trade by more than 122 percent.

-The two countries share a commitment to liberalizing global trade and work closely in the World Trade Organization and the Asia-Pacific Economic Cooperation forum.
-The United States and Australia are working to conclude Trans-Pacific Partnership negotiations that will develop a trade agreement between 12 countries in the Asia-Pacific.
+The two countries share a commitment to liberalizing global trade, and work closely in the World Trade Organization and the Asia-Pacific Economic Cooperation forum.
+The United States and Australia concluded Trans-Pacific Partnership negotiations to establish a trade agreement between 12 countries in the Asia-Pacific.
 As founding members of the Equal Futures Partnership, both countries collaborate to expand economic opportunities for women and increase women’s participation in leadership positions in politics, civic society, and economic life.

 Australia's Membership in International Organizations